Certifications / Cloud

 }

-There’s a lot here but skimming through it we see the event source (S3), the action taken (listing all the buckets in the account), the user’s name, ARN, and access key, the region, and source IP address of the request.
+There’s a lot here, but skimming through, we see the event source (S3), the action taken (listing all the buckets in the account), the user’s name, ARN, access key, the region, and source IP address of the request.
 This request could have come from the AWS CLI by running a command like aws s3 ls.
-It also might have come from a user in the AWS console; when the page is loaded which shows all your buckets, under the hood the console makes an API call to S3, which CloudWatch logs.
+It also might have come from a user in the AWS console; when the page is loaded, which shows all your buckets, under the hood the console makes an API call to S3, which CloudWatch also logs.

-There is lots more that can be said about CloudTrail, must for now we must move on in our monitoring adventures to…
+There is a lot more that can be said about CloudTrail, but for now, we must move on in our monitoring adventures to CloudWatch.

 CloudWatch

-Questionable names aside, what is CloudWatch?
 Per AWS, CloudWatch “collects and visualizes real-time logs, metrics, and event data in automated dashboards to streamline your infrastructure and application maintenance.”
 Phew.
 Basically, it’s what we determined CloudWatch is not: application logs, performance metrics, resource events, and the like.
+It's broken up into three components: CloudWatch itself, CloudWatch Logs, and EventBridge.

-CloudWatch proper is basically where all your metrics are aggregated.
-You can build dashboards showing certain metrics on certain resources (like the CPU usages on your critical EC2 instances), then create alarms based on those metrics (like when an EC2 instance sits at over a certain CPU percentage used for a certain period of time).
-Those alarms can be sent to a notification service like SNS or SMS to text or email you.
+CloudWatch proper is where all your metrics are aggregated.
+You can build dashboards showing specific metrics on certain resources (like the CPU usages on your EC2 instances), then create alarms based on those metrics (like when an EC2 instance stays over a certain CPU percentage for too long).
+Those alarms can be sent to a notification service like SNS to text or email you.

 CloudWatch Logs is like it sounds on the tin, the logs from your applications, operating systems, and certain AWS services.
 The classic example is EC2.
-To accomplish shipping logs, you must install the CloudWatch agent on your instance and configure it to gather the logs you are interested in.
-This can be a folder on disk where an app drops its logs for example.
-The agent then takes care of shipping the logs over to the CloudWatch API and within the console, you can view, filter, and search the logs.
+You must install the CloudWatch agent on your instance and configure it to gather logs.
+The agent then ships the logs over to the CloudWatch API.
+Then, you'll be able to view, filter, and search those logs.

-Then finally we have CloudWatch Events.
-This is basically a system with rules that, when triggered, take action against a target.
+Then, we finally have EventBridge (formally CloudWatch Events).
+This is a system with rules that, when triggered, take action against a target.
 The events themselves that trigger the rules can be one of many types, like a resource state change (like an EC2 instance being created or stopped), specific types of API calls from CloudTrail, custom events from CloudWatch logs (like HTTP status codes from Apache logs), or scheduled events (like cron jobs).

 AWS Config